Most professionally designed gardens consist of a series of defined areas, each set aside for a different purpose.

 It sinks down to the grass line, creating a sharp, fine line that holds well.
 To install it, we cut a 4-inch line in the ground and tap the edging in using 18-inch rebar spikes to secure the edge.

-Pros: Steel edging is popular and easy to install because it comes in straight, 20-foot sections.
+Pros of steel landscape edging: Steel edging is popular and easy to install because it comes in straight, 20-foot sections.
 Maintenance is minimal because if it lifts up at all, it can be easily hammered back down.
 If you are changing your bed shape, you can easily pull this edging up and reshape it to match your new bed shape.

-Cons: Steel is the second most expensive edging of the four options behind concrete, running at roughly $3.00 to $3.50 a foot.
+Cons of steel landscape edging: Steel is the second most expensive edging of the four options behind concrete, running at roughly $3.00 to $3.50 a foot.

-Go With Natural Edging
+Natural Landscape Edging

 A natural edge uses the existing edge of the bed to create an eco-friendly line for the perfect barrier between flower beds and lawns.